mattermost/mattermost/doc/install/Troubleshooting.md

   - `sudo gitlab-ctl reconfigure`
   - [Manually set up GitLab SSO](https://github.com/mattermost/platform/blob/master/doc/integrations/Single-Sign-On/Gitlab.md) by copying Secret and ID into `/var/opt/gitlab/mattermost/config.json`
   - `sudo gitlab-ctl restart`

+###### `Token request failed`
+ - This error can appear in the web browser after attempting to create a new team with GitLab SSO enabled
+ - **Solutions:**
+   1. Check that your SSL settings for the SSO provider match the `http://` or `https://` choice selected in `config.json` under `GitLabSettings`
+   2. Follow steps 1 to 3 of the manual [GitLab SSO configuration procedure](https://github.com/mattermost/platform/blob/master/doc/integrations/Single-Sign-On/Gitlab.md) to confirm your `Secret` and `Id` settings in `config.json` match your GitLab settings, and if they don't, manually update `config.json` to the correct settings and see if this clears the issue.